Maximum-Variance-Reduction Stratification for Improved Subsampling: Maximum-Variance-Reduction Stratification

-The optional Step 1a') in Algorithm~\ref{str.alg} is used to calculate the subsampling probabilities $\pi_i$'s when they are not provided.
-These probabilities can be very general, for example the leverage subsampling probabilities \citep{ma2015statistical} or the optimal subsampling probabilities \citep[e.g.,][]{wang2018optimal, wang2022sampling}.
-We can skip Step 1a'), if the $\pi_i$'s are already given such as the uniform subsampling with $\pi_i=\frac{1}{N}$.
-In particular, for the optimal subsampling, \citep{wang2022sampling} the optimal probabilities always require computing a pilot estimator $\htheta_{n_0}$ and the influence functions $M_0^{-1}\dot{l}(X_i;\htheta_{n_0})$.
-Therefore the only additional computational cost of Algorithm~\ref{str.alg}, compared to the original optimal subsampling, is in Step 1b), which includes calculating the eigenvector $u$, the stratification variables $S_i$, and their sample quantiles.
+Step 1a') in Algorithm~\ref{str.alg} entails calculating the subsampling probabilities, $\pi_i$, when they are not provided.
+This step is optional and may be omitted if the $\pi_i$ are pre-specified, such as in uniform subsampling where $\pi_i=N^{-1}$.
+Algorithm~\ref{str.alg} accommodates a wide range of probability schemes, including leverage subsampling \citep{ma2015statistical} and optimal subsampling \citep[e.g.,][]{wang2018optimal, wang2022sampling}.
+Notably, generating optimal subsampling probabilities typically requires a pilot estimator, $\htheta_{n_0}$, and the corresponding influence functions, $\varphi(X_i;\htheta_{n_0})$.
+Consequently, the only additional computational overhead of Algorithm~\ref{str.alg}—relative to standard optimal subsampling—is incurred in Step 1b), which requires calculating the eigenvector $\u$, the stratification variables $S_i$, and their sample quantiles.

-We now analyze the computational complexity of the MVRS, assuming that $\log k<d$ as we will later show that a small $k$ is sufficient.
-We also assume that $nd<N$ as the sampling ratio $n/N$ is typically small and often assumed to go to zero in subsampling.
-The pilot estimation in Step 1a) has complexity $O(n_0d^2)$, which is negligible compared to $O(N)$ since $n_0 \ll N$.
-The calculation of $S_i$'s in Step 1b) requires a linear $O(Nd)$ time, and the stratification and subsampling require $O(N\log k)$.
-The estimation in Step 2 has complexity $O(nd^2)$.
-If Step 1a') takes $O(Nd^2)$ time, then the overall time complexity of Algorithm~\ref{str.alg} is $O(n_0d^2 + Nd^2 + N\log k + nd^2) = O(Nd^2)$; if Step 1a') takes a linear $O(Nd)$ time, then the overall time complexity is $O(n_0d^2 + Nd + N\log k + nd^2) = O(Nd)$, which is also linear.
-Actually, the proposed MVRS only take an additional of linear $O(Nd)$ time based on any given subsampling probabilities, so it does not incur significantly additional cost in computation.
+We now analyze the computational complexity of the proposed MVRS.
+We assume that $\log k < d$, which will be justified by our numerical result that a small $k$ is sufficient.
+Furthermore, we assume $nd < N$, reflecting the typical subsampling regime where the sampling ratio $n/N$ approaches zero.
+Suppose that parameter optimization employs a second-order iterative method (e.g., Newton's method) with $\zeta$ iterations.
+The pilot estimation in Step 1a) solves \eqref{eq:1} with complexity $O(\zeta_0 n_0 d^2)$; since $n_0 \ll N$, this cost is negligible compared to $O(N)$.
+In Step 1b), calculating the stratification variables $S_i$ requires linear time $O(Nd)$, and the stratification and subsampling processes require $O(N \log k)$ time.
+The final estimation in Step 2 of solving \eqref{eq:2} has time complexity $O(\zeta n d^2)$.
+The total time complexity depends on the cost of the optional Step 1a').
+If Step 1a') requires $O(Nd^2)$, the overall complexity of Algorithm~\ref{str.alg} is $O(\zeta_0n_0d^2 + Nd^2 + N\log k + \zeta nd^2) = O(Nd^2)$; if Step 1a') requires linear time $O(Nd)$, the total complexity is $O(Nd)$.
+Notably, given any set of subsampling probabilities, the MVRS adds only a linear overhead of $O(Nd)$, incurring no significant additional computational cost.